mikebronner/laravel-governor/CONTRIBUTING.md

 * PSR-1, PSR-2 compliance for all code
 * PSR-4 compliance for all namespaces
 * Doc-blocks for all classes and methods
-* All files must contain the standard file-level docblock, including the copyright, license and link tags.
 * README updated for any changes in functionality.

 If you're working on files that don't satisfy these requirements, bring them up to par while you're working on them.